 House Bill 312, which goes into effect on November 2, 2018, establishes new procedures that political subdivisions must follow when using credit card accounts.

-The act requires political subdivisions to adopt a policy regarding the use of credit cards before the political subdivision opens a credit card account or, if the political subdivision already holds a credit card account, to adopt an equivalent policy within three months of November 2, 2018.
+The Act requires political subdivisions to adopt a policy regarding the use of credit cards before the political subdivision opens a credit card account or, if the political subdivision already holds a credit card account, to adopt a policy within three months of November 2, 2018, regarding the use of credit cards.
 The policy must contain the following provisions: